branislav-knezevic/various_notes/vim/vim_general.md

-`:ls` lists all files which are currently opened in vim `:b <part_of_the_filename>` opens that file if it is already opened in vim `:echo expand(%)` get the name of the currently opened file `g` at the end of the command means it applies to the whole document `v` means an NOT to match the given pattern
+`:ls` lists all files which are currently opened in vim `:b <part_of_the_filename>` opens that file if it is already opened in vim `:echo expand(%)` get the name of the currently opened file `:reg` shows all registers, good place to paste stuff from `g` at the end of the command means it applies to the whole document `v` means an NOT to match the given pattern